gbxyz/pepper/README.md

     begin inputting a frame to send to the server, end with "END"

+- edit

+    Invoke $EDITOR and send the resulting file

 - keepalive SECS

     keep the session alive by pinging the server every SECS seconds.
 Use zero to cancel